rickmurdock/notes/ReactJS/ReactJSChildrenComponents.md

 Let's examine how data is passed around between components.
 We've already been doing this in previous examples, but now we're going to go more in depth on *how* these processes work.

 Each component should be responsible for a minimal number of elements and minimal functionality.
 Data management and distribution throughout a project should be handled by multiple components.
-We should have a lot of "dumb" components that inherit their properties from "smart" components.
+We should have a lot of "presentational" (dumb) components that inherit their properties from "container" (smart) components.
 Each should be compartmentalized so that the code can be accessed and reused in the project multiple times if need be.

 ## The List App